CruiserAvrora/Lichess-Variant-Analysis/README.md

 An interesting question:

-Why do normal players lose so many Queen's Gambit Accepted games as black and win so many as white (up to 16% win rate difference on Lichess)?
+Why do average-level players lose so many Queen's Gambit Accepted games as black and win so many as white (up to 16% win rate difference on Lichess)?

 That win rate difference peaks at \~1500 Elo and reduce to 2% at 2500+ Elo.
 It also reduce to 14% at 200~400 Elo on Lichess.